Shipbuilding in Bangladesh: Industry

+Radiant Shipyard Limited (RSL), established in 2012 at Rupganj in Narayanganj, built the first LPG carrier constructed in Bangladesh.
+The vessel, the Omera Princess, was handed over to Omera Petroleum in November 2014 after about nine months' construction.
+A second carrier for the same customer, the Omera King, was laid down in 2016 at a contract price of Tk 320 million, about half the cost of an equivalent vessel sourced from abroad.
+According to the company, its technical team was led by its technical director, Syed Ashraful Karim.
+The yard also builds coastal oil tankers, tugs and pontoons, and has carried out work for government bodies including the Bangladesh Inland Water Transport Authority and the Mongla Port Authority, some of it under World Bank-financed projects.

 Ananda Shipyard and Shipways Limited (ASSL), founded in 1983 on the bank of Meghna river, became the first Bangladeshi shipbuilding company to export an ocean-going ship when it transferred the locally built "Stella Maris" to a Danish firm.
 ASSL has since then secured several more contracts, mostly from the European countries.

-Radiant Shipyard Limited (RSL) became the first Bangladeshi shipbuilding company to design and build LPG Carriers in Bangladesh.
-They also specialize in building coastal Oil Tankers, Tug boats, Marine Pontoons, etc. They also work with Government Agencies like Bangladesh Inland Water Transport Authority (BIWTA), Mongla Port Authority, etc., and also work on projects funded by The World Bank.

 Western Marine Shipyard is another company, based in Chittagong, which has secured many export contracts.

 There is also another shipbuilding company and they have the third largest shipyard in Bangladesh and it is situated on the Meghna river.The company's name is Khan Brothers Shipbuilding Limited.

 FMC Dockyard Limited is one of the most renowned name in Bangladeshi shipbuilding industry.
 This is the only Dockyard of Bangladesh, which has its own forward and backward linkage facilities.

 The potentials of shipbuilding in Bangladesh has made the country to be compared with countries like China, Japan and South Korea.
 Referring to the growing amount of export deals secured by the shipbuilding companies as well as the low cost labor available in the country, experts suggest that Bangladesh could emerge as a major competitor in the global market of small to medium ocean-going vessels.